sony/esstra/README.md

 The metadata contains information about the source and header files from which the binary file is generated.

+For detailed usage and applications, please refer to the [Samples](./samples/) that help you understand ESSTRA using simple source code, as well as the [Case Study documentations](./doc/case-study) on using ESSTRA for open-source software and Linux distributions.

 ## Status of This Version

 ESSTRA is being developed on Ubuntu 22.04 with GCC 11.4.0 and Python